Epistemic-Temporal-Integrity-protocol/E-TIP_published_v1/README.md

 If any past record is changed, the chain breaks.
 </p>
 <p>
-The chain is periodically published to independent witnesses.
+The chain is periodically signed using Ed25519 and published to independent witnesses.
 </p>
 <p>
 Because those witnesses are outside the system, the past cannot be rewritten after publication.